ASSERT-KTH/royal-chaos/chaosmachine/README.md

 # Chaos Machine
-Chaos machine is a tool to do chaos engineering on the JVM level using bytecode.
-In particular, it concentrates on analyzing the error-handling ability of each try-catch block involved in the application.
+Chaos machine is a tool to do application level chaos engineering in the JVM.
+It concentrates on analyzing the error-handling ability of each try-catch block involved in the application.
 It has three modules:

 - Monitoring sidecar: collects the information needed to study the outcome of chaos experiments
-- Perturbation injector: injects a corresponding exception at a specific time
+- Perturbation injector: injects an exception at a specific time
-- Chaos controller: controls every perturbation injector to fulfill a chaos experiment, generates analysis report for developers
+- Chaos controller: controls every perturbation injector to fulfill a chaos experiment, generates analysis reports for developers

 More details in the Arxiv paper: [A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM (Arxiv 1805.05246, 2018)](https://arxiv.org/abs/1805.05246)